intrpr/3370-fa19/_posts/2019-06-09-managing-memory-issues.md

 ---
 layout: post
 title: "09 Managing memory issues in an interpretation"
+description: How do I learn?
+How can I leverage my strengths in memory?
+date: 2019-08-13
-categories: ASL3350 ASL3360 ASL3370 ASL English memory cognitive
+tags: ASL3350 ASL3360 ASL3370 ASL English memory cognitive
+comments: true
 ---

-## h2
+## Insane in the membrane

-<p class="lead">Arguably the greatest challenge to equivalency in an interpretation event is the ability to control the data shared during the event: who did what to whom?
+<p class="lead">Human cognition is terribly unique and idiosyncratic and yet more understood now than every before.
+Understanding what the brain does during an interpreting event leads to better equivalent work product.
+Arguably the greatest challenge to equivalency in an interpretation event is the ability to control the data shared during the event: who did what to whom?
 What was the number?
 Did s/he just spell ‘car’ or ‘cat’?</p>

 Here are some bullet points/learning outcomes of which we might want to be aware:
 * How do I learn?
 Am I more of a verbal, auditory, or kinesthetic learner?
 How does that impact my ability to produce a real-time spoken language interpretation?